South Gippsland railway line: Passenger

+Freight

+A significant portion of traffic on the line was superphosphate fertiliser to serve farms along the route; one particularly heavy train recorded on 14 February 1974 conveyed over 900 tonnes (including the weight of the wagons and Guard's van) between Monomeith and Nyora, then over 1000 tonnes to Korumburra including loading attached from the Wonthaggi line.
+This trip required the use of three locomotives (T399, T368 and Y145) for the latter portion, to manage the 1-in-40 slopes beyond Loch.

 With the ending of freight services from Koala siding in January 1998, the line became unused beyond Cranbourne.
 The exception was a tourist railway operation, which commenced operation between Nyora and Leongatha, and later became known as the South Gippsland Railway.